lechatthecat/laravel-soketi-broadcast-examole-by-websoket/README.md

 Then see https://localhost:8081/
 You can see laravel is working on docker there.

-Now you can broadcast a event by accessing this url from your browser:
+Now you can broadcast a message by accessing this url from your browser:
 https://localhost:8081/api/store_message
 It is using server side events to broadcast the event.
-But this project (or SSE with PHP/PHP-fpm) is not so meaningful.

-Why?
-Because number of concurrent connections toward the "stream" API (that is a SSE endpoint) is limited to only 10 because of how php-fpm works.
+But please note that number of concurrent connections toward the "stream" API (that is a SSE endpoint) is limited to only 10 because of how php-fpm works.

 You can see your browser hangs if you open 11th tab of https://localhost:8081/
 The number of concurrent persistent connections can be increased by changing number of "pm.max_children = 10", but this number cannot be increased to a big number, or your server will crash. php-fpm conf file is here: {this project's root path}/docker/laravel/php-fpm.conf